securethelogs/CrowdStrike/README.md

 ## Log4J RTR Scripts
 ![log4j](https://ctrla1tdel.files.wordpress.com/2021/12/image-6.png?w=1024)

 These scripts help you run CrowdStrikes CAST and automate the RTR process using PSFalcon.
+Check out this for more: https://www.crowdstrike.com/blog/free-targeted-log4j-search-tool/

 How to Run: https://securethelogs.com/2021/12/29/log4j-crowdstrike-rtr-script/